 - can be caused by secondary deposits, or metastases, if bowel cancer travels to other organs:

 - pain (bones), or

-- headache or fitting (brain).
+- headache or seizures (brain).

 What are the Treatments for Bowel Cancer?

 The available treatments for bowel cancer depend on the stage at which the cancer has been diagnosed, as well as the general health of the individual.
 If the cancer is diagnosed very early then surgery may be all that is required.
-However, often surgery is followed by chemotherapy (drug treatment) or radiation therapy depending on the site of the cancer.
+However, surgery is often followed by chemotherapy (drug treatment) or radiation therapy depending on the site of the cancer.